peled12/bucks-fan-page/README.md

 ## Feedback
 Feel free to provide any feedback or suggestions on this project.
 I'm always looking to improve and grow as a developer!

+***
+Thank you for taking the time to review my work.
+I look forward to the opportunity to contribute to your team!

 > **Note**: The database hosted on **Render** may take up to 50 seconds to become fully usable after being idle or restarting.